GianW/gianw-next/content/posts/say-hi-to-expressjs.md

 # What is

-This is my anotations during a course in Code Scholl, the code generate during this explanation is here: <a href='https://codesandbox.io/p/sandbox/expressjs-course-vw6lzn'>CodeSandBOX</a>
+These are my notes taken during a course at Code School.
+The code generated during the explanations is available here: <a href='https://codesandbox.io/p/sandbox/expressjs-course-vw6lzn'>CodeSandbox</a>.

 ExpressJS is A web application framework for Node, minimal and flexible, great for building Web APIs.
 Foundation for other tools and frameworks, like Kraken and Sails.